ansible-collections/ibm_zos_cics/docs/source/modules.rst

-These groups can be placed in a `module_defaults`_ section meaning all the CICS provisioning modules will use the same high level qualifier for the regions data sets, and the location of the CICS installtion only has to be declared once for all the modules.
+These groups can be placed in a `module_defaults`_ section meaning all the CICS provisioning modules will use the same high level qualifier for the regions data sets, and the location of the CICS installation only has to be declared once for all the modules.

 To override a specific modules data set location and/or name you can provide an